cilium/cilium/Documentation/operations/upgrade.rst

 When rolling out an upgrade with Kubernetes, Kubernetes will first terminate the pod followed by pulling the new image version and then finally spin up the new image.
-In order to reduce the downtime of the agent, the new image version can be pre-pulled.
-It also verifies that the new image version can be pulled and avoids ErrImagePull errors during the rollout.
-If you are running in :ref:`kubeproxy-free` mode you need to also pass on the Kubernetes API Server IP and / or the Kubernetes API Server Port when generating the ``cilium-preflight.yaml`` file.
+In order to reduce the downtime of the agent and to prevent ErrImagePull errors during upgrade, the pre-flight check pre-pulls the new image version.
+If you are running in :ref:`kubeproxy-free` mode you must also pass on the Kubernetes API Server IP and / or the Kubernetes API Server Port when generating the ``cilium-preflight.yaml`` file.